JoachimFischer/IBM-vpc-Terraform/README.md

 Using the IBM Schematics service, it is not necessary to install Terraform, CLI on you local mashine.
 A workspace can be added in Schematics with direct connection to GitHuB to access the Terrform definition.

+If you have logon into IBM Cloud Account, switch to Schematics and define your Workspace.
+Therfore you have define the Workspace name, use your Resource group and add the GitHub URL like https://github.com/JoachimFischer/IBM-vpc-Terraform

+How push the button "Retrieve input variables" to add your API key and the stored SSH name.
+Now you can creat teh workspace.
+The following activities are the same as use the Terraform function in command line editor.
+At first push the button "Generate plan".
+If this is finalized with no error you can "Apply plan".
+In this step the installation of the ressources are realized.
+During the activities you can follow the log view.

+With the following IBM-vpc-Terraform example, you can deploy following architecture:

 ## Additional Documentation Provided with Useful links for Terraform and IBM CLoud
 - [Terraform Documentation](https://www.terraform.io/docs/index.html)